Spectral Properties of the Symmetry Generators of Conformal Quantum Mechanics: A Path-Integral Approach: Symmetry Properties and Generators of Conformal Quantum Mechanics (CQM): Hamiltonian Formulation

-In Eqs.~(\ref{eq:elliptic-generators})--(\ref{eq:hyperbolic-generators}), the notation $\approx$ signifies that the given operators are in the same equivalence class, with a proportionality constant that correspondingly rescales their eigenvalues.
-This analysis verifies that the theory is organized in equivalence classes defined by the value of $\Delta$, and where $\sigma = \text{sgn} ( f_{G} )$ just gives the ``orientation'' of the operator spectrum.
+\end{itemize} This analysis verifies that the theory is organized in equivalence classes defined by the value of $\Delta$, and where $\sigma = \text{sgn} ( f_{G} )$ just gives the ``orientation'' of the operator spectrum.
 Within each class, regardless of the values of $u$, $v$, and $w$, the effective Hamiltonian, dynamical evolution, and spectral properties are identical (except for a possible rescaling of the eigenvalues)---but the form of the effective time $\tau$ (in terms of $t$) is specific to each operator.
 It is also noteworthy that the results of Eqs.~(\ref{eq:elliptic-generators})--(\ref{eq:hyperbolic-generators}) are completely general, and apply even for the parabolic operator $K$ (which, according to this, gives the same propagator as $H$) and for the hyperbolic operator $D$ (having the same propagator as $S'$).
 Incidentally, an alternative form of this theory is presented in Appendix~\ref{app:generators-Hamiltonian_dimensional-rep}, which is restricted to the cases with $u \neq 0$ only, but has some advantages in terms of dimensional analysis.

 In this section, we have established the general framework for the generators $G$.
-Next, we will use the parametrization of Eqs.~(\ref{eq:G-as-Hamiltonian})--(\ref{eq:G-as-Hamiltonian_tilde}) for a complete path-integral analysis of the spectral properties of all the conformal operators, for three associated classes (elliptic, parabolic and hyperbolic).
+Next, we will use the parametrization of Eqs.~(\ref{eq:G-as-Hamiltonian})--(\ref{eq:G-as-Hamiltonian_tilde}) for a complete path-integral analysis of the spectral properties of all the conformal operators, for three associated operator classes (elliptic, parabolic and hyperbolic).